Waylorob95/Trading-Demo/README.md

 ### 1. User Registration and Authentication
 - A user signs up and authenticates using **JWT tokens**.
-- Send an OTP vie email in order to use it to enable the Two-Factor Authentication
+- Send an OTP via email in order to use it to enable the Two-Factor Authentication
 - Two-Factor Authentication (TFA) should be enabled via email using the **UserService**.
 - Once authenticated, a **wallet** is automatically created for the user by the **WalletService**.